Pink Eye (Conjunctivitis) In Children: 13 Symptoms & Treatment

 1. Bacterial conjunctivitis: The bacteria may cause the eye to become red, itchy, swollen, and painful.
 One or both eyes could get affected, and the child may experience discharge of pus, which may make the eyes stick together.
 Bacterial conjunctivitis can also occur with an ear infection.
 It can become invasive and cause infection in the tissue around the eye.

-1. Irritant conjunctivitis: The eye may become pink and watery after it comes in contact with an irritant.
+1. Irritant conjunctivitis: The eye may become pink and cause watery eyes in children after coming into contact with an irritant.
 The child may also experience mucus discharge.

 1. Allergic conjunctivitis: This usually occurs in both eyes and can lead to intense itching, swelling, and tearing.
 The child may also experience nasal symptoms such as an itchy nose, sneezing, a scratchy throat, or asthma.